-The Pax Christi USA intergenerational Peace Pairs program launched in February of this year to build mutual co-learning and accompaniment between peacemakers in their 20s and 30s and Ambassadors of Peace/founding members of our movement.
-Each of the seven pairs were invited to work on an outward-facing project.
+The Pax Christi USA intergenerational Peace Pairs program launched in February 2022 to build mutual co-learning and accompaniment between peacemakers in their 20s and 30s and Ambassadors of Peace/founding members of our movement.
+Each of the pairs was invited to work on an outward-facing project.
 Below is a sampling of their projects.

-- A series of writing projects by Honorine Uwimana and Donna Grimes, including this one on Thea Bowman for Black Catholic History Month
+- A series of writing projects by Honorine Uwimana and Donna Grimes (pictured on the right), including this one on Thea Bowman for Black Catholic History Month

 - Webinars on “A Creative Way to Address Grief,” by Annie Killian, OP and Beatrice Parwatikar for the Catholic Prison Ministries Coalition; and “The Origins of Pax Christi USA,” with Ryan Di Corpo and Joseph Fahey